Last updated: 1 Nov 2018

 "Who is the author of the book, The Iron Lady: a biography of Margaret Thatcher, most likely to have been taught by before leaving primary school, in the town where she was born?"

-Answering these questions requires successively larger amounts of knowledge about the life of and related facts about the author, as well as general facts about the culture, the educational system, the history of a particular school and geographical relationships.
+Answering these questions requires successively larger amounts of knowledge about the life of and related facts about the author, as well as general facts about the culture, the educational system, the history of a particular school and geographical relationships, and in the last example the current situation in various parliamentary constituencies, not mentioned explicitly.

 In other cases reference/denotation may fail because of the infinite recursion involved in identifying the denotation, e.g. in "The father of the subject of this sentence is a teacher" Sloman, 1971a.